-On this beach called the Outer Banks, the austere beauty can be best described as an irresistible antidote to the regular, over-stuffed time spent at home.
-The Outer Banks offers tons of scenery spots to spread out blankets, uncork bottles and enjoy grilled delicacies while watching the evening sunset.
+On this beach called the Outer Banks, we offer tons of scenic spots to spread out blankets, uncork bottles and enjoy grilled delicacies while watching the evening sunset.

 Indeed, while at the Outer Banks, there are wide range of secluded natural landscapes to sit back and open a picnic basket.
 So, outdoor dining enthusiasts would have tons of options to choose from.
 You can decide on how you want your picnic at the Outer Banks to be --- from simple picnic to more fanciful and elaborate.
 You may also choose to stage an informal beach barbecue on your next vacation at the Outer Banks --- whether it is a romantic getaway, family get-together, or just a lone outing along an extensive nature trail.
 Here are top scenic picnic spots at the Outer Banks that would take your breath away.

 It’s always common to find a wide range of coolers at the oceanfront you will find well stocked with cold beverages, salads, and sandwiches.
 Particularly in the hot summer period, it is necessary to bring a cooler to the beach, which is also more practical compared to the normal picnic basket.
 You can get bags of ice in virtually all the convenience and grocery stores on the Outer Banks, so that you can keep on chilling the foods and drinks in your cooler.

 Also, you will find enterprising convenience stores in the Northern Beaches, Roanoke Island, or Hatteras Island that provide “drive-thru” service.
 So, if you or your company gets hungry while on the beach, you can drive through the stores and get your favorite drinks and snacks while inside your car.
 Or run inside to get picnic ready meals, cheese trays, sandwiches, and more from our wide variety of restaurants.